A major exhibition exploring representations of the pregnant female body through portraits over 500 years.

 Until the twentieth century, many women spent most of their adult years pregnant.
 Despite this, pregnancies are seldom apparent in surviving portraits.
-This exhibition brought together images of women – mainly British – who were depicted at a time when they were pregnant (whether visibly so or not).
-Through paintings, prints, photographs, objects and clothing from the fifteenth century to the present day, you could discover the different ways in which pregnancy was, or was not, represented; how shifting social attitudes have impacted on depictions of pregnant women; how the possibility of death in childbirth brought additional tension to such representations; and how more recent images, which often reflect increased female agency and empowerment, still remain highly charged.
+This exhibition brings together images of women – mainly British – who were depicted at a time when they were pregnant (whether visibly so or not).
+Through paintings, prints, photographs, objects and clothing from the fifteenth century to the present day, you can discover the different ways in which pregnancy was, or was not, represented; how shifting social attitudes have impacted on depictions of pregnant women; how the possibility of death in childbirth brought additional tension to such representations; and how more recent images, which often reflect increased female agency and empowerment, still remain highly charged.

 … terrific little exhibition…

 a moving portrait of women’s bravery